 There will, naturally, be a few questions, and more than a few concerns that rise to the surface for all those involved.
 That is to be expected, but don’t get scared, now.
 Just muffle those screams, and hold on tight.
 This might get bumpy.

 Plan - Do - Check - Act

-These four simple words have led us all to understand what is required to enable our processes to be more solid, less cumbersome and with a potential to lead us out of darkness.
+These four simple words have led us all to understand what is required to enable our processes to be more solid, less cumbersome, and with the potential to lead us out of the darkness.

-This methodology still reigns supreme, however with the new 2015 revision moves purposefully in the direction of the future, with a few key areas of focus.
-What this new revision promises to bring to the table is a recognition and hopefully a mindset that we need to adapt to the changing environments which businesses operate within today.
-There are a few key elements to within this approach that are stand out and we touch on those briefly.
+This methodology still reigns supreme, however, the new 2015 revision moves purposefully in the direction of the future, with a few key areas of focus.
+What this new revision promises to bring to the table is a recognition and hopefully a mindset that we need to adapt to the changing environments in which businesses operate today.
+There are a few key elements within this approach that stand out and we touch on those briefly.